Merab Dvalishvili: Ultimate Fighting Championship

 Dvalishvili was expected to face Cody Stamann on December 5, 2020, at UFC on ESPN 19.
-However on October 22, it was announced that Stamann pulled out due to undisclosed reasons, and he was replaced by Raoni Barcelos.
+However, on October 22, it was announced that Stamann pulled out due to undisclosed reasons, and he was replaced by Raoni Barcelos.
 However, Barcelos was removed from the contest due to a medical suspension related to his latest bout on November 7.
-The bout between Dvalishvili and Stamann was reschedule for UFC Fight Night 184 on February 6, 2021.
-In turn, in mid January, Dvalishvili was forced to pull out from the bout due to the struggle of the after-effects of a COVID-19 complication, and he was replaced by Andre Ewell.
+The bout between Dvalishvili and Stamann was rescheduled for UFC Fight Night 184 on February 6, 2021.
+In turn, in mid-January, Dvalishvili was forced to pull out from the bout due to the struggle of the after-effects of a COVID-19 complication, and he was replaced by Andre Ewell.
 After a positive test for COVID-19, Ewell was pulled from the event and replaced by promotional newcomer Askar Askar, with the contest expected to take place at featherweight.
-On the day of the event, Askar was not medically cleared and the bout was cancelled.
-The bout between Dvalishvili and Stamann was re-scheduled again to May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
+On the day of the event, Askar was not medically cleared and the bout was canceled.
+The bout between Dvalishvili and Stamann was rescheduled again to May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 Dvalishvili won the bout via unanimous decision.

 Dvalishvili faced Marlon Moraes on September 25, 2021, at UFC 266.
 After being knocked down and nearly finished in the first round, Dvalishvili rallied and won the fight via TKO in round two.
 This win earned him the Performance of the Night award.

 Dvalishvili faced former UFC Featherweight champion José Aldo on August 20, 2022, at UFC 278.
 He won the bout via unanimous decision.

-Dvalishvili faced Petr Yan on March 11, 2023 at UFC Fight Night: Yan vs. Dvalishvili.
+Dvalishvili faced former UFC Bantamweight champion Petr Yan on March 11, 2023, at UFC Fight Night: Yan vs. Dvalishvili.
 He won the fight via unanimous decision.
-Dvalishvili broke the UFC record for most takedowns attempted in a bout in UFC history with 49 attempts.
+Dvalishvili broke the UFC record for most takedowns attempted in a single bout with 49 attempts.

+Dvalishvili faced former UFC Flyweight and Bantamweight champion Henry Cejudo on February 17, 2024, at UFC 298.
+In a bout where five takedowns were landed, Dvalishvili won by unanimous decision.